In This Section

 • Establish the trellis system and add the lowest wire

-• Tie a steel or bamboo stake to the lowest wire and secure the developing shoots to the stake
+• Bury a steel or bamboo vertical stake into the ground and fasten the top stake to the lowest wire and secure the developing shoots to the stake during the growing season

 • Continue to tie the developing shoots to the main stake until you reach the lowest wire, remove the secondary shoots as they break